Managing the Costs of Your Cancer Treatment

 Usually, doctors’ offices and clinics have someone who handles health insurance concerns and problems.
 Ask your doctor if that person can help you with claims and codes on the bills that are sent to the insurance company.

 Our health insurance experts are also available to answer your questions 24 hours a day, 7 days a week.
-You can reach one of them by calling our toll-free number, 1-800-227-2345.
+You can reach one of them by calling 1-800-227-2345.